Recording & Replay

 getOperationLog() | Get a copy of the log (works even while recording) |

-replayLog(ops) | Clear all state and replay from scratch |
+replayLog(ops) | Clear manager state and replay from scratch |

 Operation Types